- Individual Tax

 What is Domicile?

-An individual is generally domiciled in the country in which he has a ‘settled intention to reside’.
-In simple terms, an individual is domiciled in the country in which he has his permanent home.
-An individual can have only one domicile – it is not possible to have dual domicile status.
+An individual is generally domiciled in the country in which they have a ‘settled intention to reside’.
+In simple terms, an individual is domiciled in the country in which they have their permanent home, and this will determine their domicile tax.

 There are three separate types of domicile – domicile of origin, domicile of dependency and domicile of choice.

 An individual normally acquires a domicile of origin from their father when they are born.
 This is not necessarily the country in which the individual is born.
 Domicile of origin usually follows the father, but it can follow the mother or other legally appointed guardian.